JMSDOnline/vstacklet/README.md

 ## Script Features <sup><sub>([Back to top](#vstacklet---a-buff-lemp-stack-kit))</sub></sup>

+- Easy to use - just run the script with your needed arguments and follow the prompts.
+- Fast and lightweight install - no bloatware, just the essentials.
+- Thouroughly documented - each script has it's own documentation for easy reference.
+The code is also heavily commented, making it easier to understand what's going on.
 - Quiet installer - no more long scrolling text vomit, just see what's important; when it's presented.
 - Script writes output to `/var/log/vstacklet.###.log` for additional observations.
 - Color Coding for emphasis on install processes.